Category Archives: Climax GA

 Old Post Office, Climax

 Bernice Doyle notes that this was originally the Climax post office.
+I ‘m not sure if this was before or after the Allen Mercantile Company served that purpose.
 It was more recently known as the Cudzu Cottage.